What is a naturopathic doctor?

 What makes a naturopathic doctor different?

-In addition to the listed pillars above, naturopathic physicians dedicate their office visits to working collaboratively with their patients in order to create a path to wellness that is customized to an individual's unique needs.
-People are often surprised at how long an office visit is, or how many questions their naturopathic physician asks.
+In addition to the listed pillars above, naturopathic doctors dedicate their office visits to working collaboratively with their patients in order to create a path to wellness that is customized to an individual's unique needs.
+People are often surprised at how long an office visit is, or how many questions their naturopathic doctor asks.
 Dr. Dean likes to think of herself as a detective, searching for clues that will help to unblock your wellness potential.
 While she believes that every field of medicine has its place on the path to wellness, Dr. Dean feels that by treating the "root cause" (rather than symptoms as they present themselves), you can achieve maximum health goals.

 Why choose Dr. Dean?